-With China’s fashion market is poised to overtake the US’s in 2019, are we on the cusp of a wave of Chinese designers having a major impact overseas?
-While China gets plenty of press for being the world’s fastest growing buyers’ market, its design industry has historically been seen as little more than copycat.
-But these independent designers are looking to change that.
+With China’s fashion market poised to overtake the US’s in 2019, are we on the cusp of a wave of Chinese designers having a major impact overseas?
+China gets plenty of press for being the world’s fastest growing buyers’ market, but its design industry has historically been seen as little more than copycat.
+These independent designers are looking to change that.

-Some brands on this list are on the brink of becoming the next big thing internationally, while others are all-but-unknown — for now.
-But one thing they all have in common: these nine are shifting perceptions and giving new meaning to the phrase “Made in China”.
+Some brands on this list are on the brink of becoming the next big thing, while others are all-but-unknown — for now.
+But one thing they all have in common: these nine are shifting perceptions and giving new meaning to the phrase “Made in China.”

 Samuel Yang was already a London transplant before founding this label in 2015.
 His friends and contemporaries hail him as a “genius,” and it’s not hard to see why.
 Yang effortlessly weaves together influences from fashion, film and fine art, and demonstrates an acute attention to form and detail in his collections, deliberate down to a fold or the fall of a pleat.
 The Shenzhen-born designer’s most recent collection goes back to his roots, and updates classic staples like the cheongsam in clever ways.

 Beijing-born designer Zhang Na was already a veteran before she decided to kick off her second project, which reworks secondhand garments into all-new designs.
 With Reclothing Bank, she hopes to add a hip twist to sustainable design and make bargain-hunting consumers more aware of their… well, consumption.
 It’s a noble cause, and the clothes look surprisingly chic given that they’re secondhand.
 We’re into it.

 Beijing-Born Designer Zhang Na Tackles Fashion Waste with Style